 Yes.
 Proof of vaccination is required of all students who will be present on either the Metropolitan or Florham campus.
 Students who are living on campus must provide proof of vaccination before moving in.
 Students can upload a copy of their vaccination card to Medicat, the University’s health information portal, to verify that they are fully vaccinated.
 Students can upload their record after they have received their first dose of a vaccine.
 Records can be updated later once receiving a second dose if a vaccine with two doses is selected.
 Medicat can be accessed with the same username and password that is used for FDU student accounts.
 If you are having technical difficulties, please contact the Help Desk at 973-443-8822.

 Students must receive a COVID-19 vaccine that is authorized in the United States by the Food and Drug Administration (FDA).
 At this time that includes vaccines from Pfizer, Moderna, and Johnson & Johnson.

 We recognize that students outside the United States may only be able to obtain vaccines that have been authorized by the World Health Organization (WHO) but not the FDA.
-Following the guidelines of the U.S. Centers for Disease Control and Prevention (CDC), FDU will recognize vaccines authorized for use by the WHO.
-Accordingly, international students who receive any of the FDA- or WHO-authorized vaccines will meet the FDU requirement.
+Following the guidelines of the U.S. Centers for Disease Control and Prevention (CDC), FDU recognizes vaccines authorized for use by the WHO.
+Accordingly, international students who receive any of the FDA- or WHO-authorized vaccines meet the FDU requirement.